 I would like to share a few words to all my readers.
-Though I am not a tech savvy, after entering into the blogging world, I have learnt a lot of Technics and made some nice friends which gives me a positive energy.
-Managing a food blog is not a easy task for most of the bloggers, we spend lot of time from cooking till publishing the recipe.
+Though I am not a tech savvy, after entering into the blogging world, I have learnt a lot of Technics and made some nice friends which give me a positive energy.
+Managing a food blog is not an easy task for most of the bloggers, we spend a lot of time from cooking till publishing the recipe.
 During this 1 year, I have put tremendous effort to share recipes in-spite of my family priorities, business commitments, and bringing up kids, but unfortunately, I can see there are some plagiarists to my little blog.
 Even if you don’t give rewards please don’t give lemons.
-In-spite of so many hurdles, your support, comments and feedback makes me keep going.
+In spite of so many hurdles, your support, comments and feedback makes me keep going.
 Once again a big thanks to all my viewers for keep visiting my space.

 - 1 Litre Milk 4 Cups

 - 2 to 3 tbsp Lemon Juice / Curd / Vinegar

 - 2 tsp Maida / Sooji / Corn Flour